jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 (negative-mining)=
 # {octicon}`telescope` Negative Mining

+Negative Mining is an advanced technique, which optimizes the way data is sampled from you training dataset.
+Usually, it aims at making the metric learning tasks for the model harder during the training.
+In this way it can lead to better fine-tuning results.

 ## Context: Deep Metric Learning

+To understand negative mining, we first take a look at how the training data construction is done for metric learning tasks.

 Metric Learning algorithms attempt to teach neural network models to tell which objects are semantically/visually similar and which ones are not.

-For uni-modal fine-tuning tasks such as text-to-text, image-to-image, or mesh-to-mesh, Finetuner is dependent on algorithms and tricks developed for metric learning.
+For uni-modal fine-tuning tasks such as text-to-text, image-to-image, or mesh-to-mesh, Finetuner constructs training data in the following way:

 ![batch-sample](../imgs/batch-sampling.png)

 Assume we have a list of Documents belonging to four classes: `1`, `2`, `3`, and `4`, Finetuner will evenly sample *X* items per class to make a batch *B*.

-In the next step,
+In the next step, arranges the items.
+Many loss functions used by Finetuner are calculated based on the embeddings of Triples.
-Finetuner creates all possible Triplets *(anchor, pos, neg)* from a batch.
+For those, Finetuner creates all possible Triplets *(anchor, pos, neg)* from this batch.
 These Triplets become the training data.
 The objective is to pull Documents that belong to the same class together, while pushing the Documents which belong to a different class away from each other.